AceGreenman/AceGreenman/README.md

-Do the thing because the future has already claimed you.
+Do the thing.
+The future has already claimed you.